-The forest areas in Table 1.10 are mostly estimates by the Food and Agriculture Organisation (FAO) published in FAO's State of the World's Forests 2005 (not a National Statistics publication).
+The forest areas in Table 1.10 are from the Global Forest Resources Assessment 2005, compiled by the UN Food and Agriculture Organisation (FAO) (not a National Statistics publication).

-At 11.6% forest cover (in 2000), the UK is one of the least densely forested countries in Europe.
+At under 12% forest cover, the UK is one of the least densely forested countries in Europe.